Build a simple app with text composables

 The app should look like this screenshot:

-When you created this Happy Birthday app with the Empty Compose Activity template, Android Studio set up resources for a basic Android app, including a Hello Android! message on the screen.
+When you created this Happy Birthday app with the Empty Activity template, Android Studio set up resources for a basic Android app, including a Hello Android! message on the screen.
 In this codelab, you learn how that message gets there, how to change its text to a birthday greeting, and how to add and format additional messages.

 What is a user interface (UI)?